 In addition to two-way fraud alerts, PNC is launching the following series of alerts for our commercial card clients:

-PNC clients will be able to use Account Validation Service when setting up a recurring payment or requesting an account number change, as well as when performing one-off large-ticket transactions.
+PNC clients will be able to use Account Verification Services when setting up a recurring payment or requesting an account number change, as well as when performing one-off large-ticket transactions.

 The National Economic provides insight into national and regional trends.